-- Successful completion of all academic, professional, and technical standards outlined in this policy document, Student Code of Academic and Professional Integrity for the Doctor of Pharmacy Program; and technical standards. - 2) The terms of any program or university level probation, suspension, or remediation; and - 3) The terms all WVU requirements for graduation.
+- 1) Successful completion of all academic, professional, and technical standards outlined in this policy document, the Student Codes, and technical standards. - 2) The terms of any program or university level probation, suspension, or remediation; and - 3) The terms all WVU requirements for graduation.